 Standard Type Lifejacket

 This "classic" Lifejacket comes in several sizes for adults and children and is for calm inland water where there is chance of fast rescue.
-It is less bulky and less expensive than a Type I, and many will turn an unconscious person face-up in the water.
+It is less bulky and less expensive than a SOLAS and will turn an unconscious person face-up in the water.

 Small Vessel Lifejacket